 1. Best Book You Read In 2019?

-As always, it’s hard to pick just one, so I’ll have to pick one per genre, excluding re-reads:
+As usual, I had trouble picking just one, so I’ve chosen one per genre, excluding re-reads:

-Best YA Contemporary – Sadie tied with On the Come Up
+Best YA Contemporary (non-romance) – Harley in the Sky

-Best YA Fantasy (Not from a series) – The Astonishing Colour of After (magical realism)
+Best YA Fantasy (from a series) – The Renegades series

 2. Book You Were Excited About & Thought You Were Going To Love More But Didn’t?